Hisense: Subsidiaries

 Hisense Intelligent Commercial Equipment Co Ltd was founded in 1989, this subsidiary manufactures, designs, markets and services POS terminal, electronic cash registers and other specialized peripheral equipment for retailing, tax monitoring and finance.
 It is also responsible for R&D and manufactures at the Hisense Yellow Island Information Product Manufacturing Park.

 Hisense Mobile Communications Technology Co Ltd was created in 2005.
 Hisense Mobile Communications Technology Co Ltd has its roots in the Hisense Mobile Communications Research Institute, an R&D team created in 2000.
 Holding 233 patents, 64 inventions and 116 software copyrights, its products include mobile handsets, Linux OS smart phones, wireless modules, PC cards and industry customized terminals.

 The government of Qingdao erased Hisense Optics Co Ltd's debts and gave its assets to the Hisense Group in 1995.
 This subsidiary operates a remote control factory, a degaussing coil factory and an accessory parts factory.
 Products manufactured include remote controls, degaussing coils and injection molded parts.
 It may also produce or produced optical instruments, cameras and telephones.
 It operates an injection molding workshop in Nancun town, Qingdao.

-Hisense Optoelectronics Technology Co Ltd was created as a joint venture between Hisense, Ligent Photonics Inc, et al. in 2003, this subsidiary develops fiber optic products.
+Hisense Optoelectronics Technology Co Ltd was created as a joint venture between Hisense, Ligent Photonics Inc, et al. in 2003, this subsidiary develops fibre optic products.
 Its R&D facilities are in Chicago and Qingdao, and it has a production base in the latter location.
 It is also responsible for marketing Ligent Photonics Inc products in Asia.

 Hisense South Africa Development Enterprise Pty Ltd is the company's first overseas subsidiary.
-This failed joint venture with South African bank NED had a factory in South Africa that manufactured televisions and home-theater equipment.
+This failed joint venture with South African bank NED had a factory in South Africa that manufactured televisions and home-theatre equipment.
 It may still be responsible for R&D and distribution to local retail outlets.

 Hisense USA Co is a Georgia-based subsidiary responsible for some activities in the US.
-Hisense USA may distribute products to retailers or establish an R&D center.
+Hisense USA may distribute products to retailers or establish an R&D centre.
 Founded in 2000 or 2001, it was initially headquartered in Los Angeles.
 It may initially have included an R&D facility.
 As of 2009, it has locations in Gwinnett, Suwanee, and unincorporated Gwinnett County, Georgia.